chartjs/Chart.js/docs/charts/line.md

 | Name | Description
 | ---- | ----
-| `drawActiveElementsOnTop` | Draw the active points of a dataset over the other points of the dataset
 | `pointBackgroundColor` | The fill color for points.
 | `pointBorderColor` | The border color for points.
 | `pointBorderWidth` | The width of the point border in pixels.